 The wizard floorplan allows users to complete a long or unfamiliar task by dividing it into sections and guiding the user through it.
 The wizard consists of the walkthrough screen, where the form sections are revealed in sequence after each one is completed, and the summary page, where the form is displayed in read-only mode for assessment and final submission.
-You can use the wizard both in full-screen and split-screen layouts.
+You can use the wizard both in full-screen and flexible column layout.

 When to Use the Wizard Floorplan